SwissDataScienceCenter/renku/docs/docs/10-users/60-compute/60-job/guides/40-handle-long-training-runs.md

 python training.py
 ```

-N.b., if your session launcher environment was built from code on RenkuLab, `tmux` will be available.
+If your session launcher environment was built from code on RenkuLab, `tmux` will be available.
 If the environment is built elsewhere, you may need to install `tmux` yourself.

 ## Reconnect